Winners of the 2025 UArctic Entrepreneurship Fund

 The UArctic Entrepreneurship Fund (UEF), an initiative of the Managing Small and Medium-Sized Enterprises in the North Thematic Network, supports innovative, community-focused business ideas that drive sustainable development in the Arctic.

-Entrepreneurship plays a vital role in strengthening Arctic communities by fostering local innovation, economic opportunity, and environmental stewardship.
+Entrepreneurship is vital to the resilience and future of Arctic communities, fostering local innovation, economic opportunity, and environmental stewardship.
 The 2025 UArctic Entrepreneurship Fund recipients exemplify this spirit through forward-thinking solutions that address pressing Northern challenges while delivering tangible community benefits.
-From advancing food security and waste management to expanding access to critical environmental data, this year’s projects reflect the creativity, determination, and resilience that define entrepreneurship in the North.
+From strengthening regional food systems and improving waste management to expanding access to critical environmental data, this year’s projects reflect the creativity, determination, and resourcefulness that define entrepreneurship in the North.

 The UEF is proud to support these emerging leaders as they refine, test, and scale their ideas into practical solutions that contribute to sustainable Arctic development.